rphovley/node-runner/readme.md

 ## Overview

 This project is a containerized application that utilizes Docker to run multiple instances of the hyper-node container.
 The hyper-node container runs the hyper command, which is a custom command provided by the hyper binary located in the /usr/local/bin/ directory.
 Also contains a script to notify you if your nodes have dropped below a certain threshold.
+Any and all help is welcome!

 ## Getting Started